PowerDNS/pdns/docs/backends/remote.rst

 ``feedEnts``
 ~~~~~~~~~~~~

-This method is used by pdnsutil rectify-zone to populate missing
+This method is used by ``pdnsutil zone rectify`` to populate missing
 non-terminals.
 This is used when you have, say, record like
 _sip._upd.example.com, but no _udp.example.com.
 PowerDNS requires
 that there exists a non-terminal in between, and this instructs you to